CogStack/CogStack-Pipeline/docs/examples/index.md

 ## Example GATE application

 CogStack pipeline allows to include custom user GATE applications as one of the data processing components.
-These applications can be previously designed in GATE suite (e.g., using GATE Developer GUI application) and stored as a custom *gapp* or *xgapp* application with the used resources.
+These applications can be previously designed in GATE suite (e.g., using GATE Developer GUI application) and exported as a custom GATE application (with *.gapp* or *.xgapp* extension) with the necessary resources.
 CogStack implements *GateService* which uses GATE API to run these applications using the GATE Embedded version.

 ### GATE ANNIE Gazetteer

 In this example, we developed a simple GATE application to annotate common drugs and medications.
 The application is using the GATE ANNIE plugin (with default configuration), implementing a custom version of [ANNIE Gazetteer](https://gate.ac.uk/sale/tao/splitch13.html).
-The application has been created in GATE Developer studio and exported into *gapp* format.
-This application is hence ready to be used by GATE and is stored in `gate/app` directory as `drug.gapp` alongside the used resources.
+The application has been created in GATE Developer studio and exported into GATE application format.
+This application is hence ready to be used by GATE and is stored in `gate/app` directory as `drug.gapp` with the necessary resources.

 The list of drugs and medications to annotate is based on a publicly available list of FDA-approved drugs and active ingredients.
 The data can be downloaded directly from [Drugs@FDA database](https://www.fda.gov/drugs/informationondrugs/ucm079750.htm).
 The list of used drugs is stored as `drug.lst` and active ingredients as `active.lst`.

+Please note that this is a pretty basic example using only ANNIE Gazetteer for extracting drug annotations using names present in the provided resources.
+The example could be further extended with support for drug ontologies, taxonomies and/or algorithms for performing synonym aggregation.
+These functionalities, however, would be implemented using different GATE plugins and possibly chained together forming an NLP pipeline.

 More information about creating custom GATE applications can be found in the official [GATE documentation](https://gate.ac.uk/documentation.html).